PyTomography/slicer_spect_recon/paper/paper.md

 # Summary

 `SlicerSPECTRecon` is a `3D Slicer` [@Kikinis2014-3DSlicer] extension designed for Single Photon Emission Computed Tomography (SPECT) image reconstruction.
 It offers a range of popular reconstruction algorithms and requires raw projection data from clinical or Monte Carlo simulated scanners.
-Built with the PyTomography python library [@pytomography], it features GPU-accelerated functionality for fast reconstruction.
+Built with the PyTomography Python library [@pytomography], it features GPU-accelerated functionality for fast reconstruction.
 The extension includes a graphical user interface for the selection of reconstruction parameters, and reconstructed images can be post-processed using all available `3D Slicer` functionalities.

 # Statement of need